UW-GDA/gda_course_2020/resources/notes_tips_tricks_gotchas.md

 * 8 GB RAM
 * 40 GB storage

-### Jupyterhub Kernel Restarts due to memory limits

-As for memory issues, some good strategies:
-Avoid duplicating large arrays ( as in “dynamically process original and plot in one command” instead of “process original, store as new array, then plot new array”)
-Avoid unnecessarily increasing bit depth (e.g., loading a UInt16 array as float64) Release memory from arrays that are no longer needed with myarray = None (see https://stackoverflow.com/a/35316944)

-If you see this, it is likely that your server was shut down due to inactivity.
-Reload the page in your browser.

-## Restarting your Jupyterhub Server
+### Restarting Jupyterhub Server
-FYI, you all have the ability to stop your own server on the Jupyterhub (you don’t need to ask me to do it).
+* All students have the ability to stop and restart their own server on the Jupyterhub (don’t need to ask instructor or IT to help).
-File --> Hub Control Panel --> Stop My Server (wait a ~30 seconds, then start again) In the future, you can use this to fetch the latest environment  (i.e., if I added new packages), or as a first troubleshooting step if you are encountering unexplained issues (like the network connectivity problems some of you experienced yesterday).
+* File --> Hub Control Panel --> Stop My Server (wait a ~30 seconds, then start again)
+* May need to restart server to fetch the latest environment (i.e., new packages added to default conda environment), or as a first troubleshooting step if you are encountering unexplained issues.

-## Errors
+### Common Errors
-Dask Server Error
+* `Dask Server Error`
+    * If you see this, it is likely that your server was shut down due to inactivity.
+Reload the page in your browser, and restart server if necessary.
-Failed to write `*.ipynb`
+* `Failed to write *.ipynb
+    * Temporary network interruption, try again
+    * Check to make sure you haven't filled the disk (available storage in your home directory)
+        * `cd ~ ; df .` (should be less than 100%)
+* `Kernel died`
+    * Likely ran out of memory, restart kernel

 # Jupyter notebooks